 The voice acting community is well networked, with people who genuinely like to help others.
 If you’re looking for a specific skill set that your regular talents don’t have, ask them for referrals.
 Oftentimes, they’ll know someone who has the particular accent you need, a skill that’s hard to find, or a personal background that matches your client’s specifications.
 Or even another voice actor who’s immediately available for a last minute, rush call.

-5. Direct Marketing from VO Talent
+Direct Marketing from other Voice Talent

 Do you receive emails from voice actors introducing themselves and their services?
 Don’t just trash them.
 There may be some real gems in there.
 Take a quick moment to listen to their demos and if you hear something you like and think there’s a possibility of using them in the future, keep their information handy in a file folder or flash drive.
 You can save yourself a lot of time and money if you keep your own list of available voice actors that you can pull out at a moment’s notice.